A MAJOR ANNUAL

 Annual Checklist #2 (pdf file; 0.018 MB)

 The first of these is an HTML file, designed to be viewed (and printed) from a browser like the one you're using right now.
-The second (courtesy of Jan Zumwalt), is a pdf file which may be easier for some folks to print.
+The second is a pdf file which may be easier for some folks to print.
 Pick the one you prefer, and use it as a starting baseline for annual inspections.

 AIRWORTHINESS DIRECTIVES